michaelhush/M-LOOP/docs/interfaces.rst

    bad = True

 Once the *exp_output.txt* has been written to disk, M-LOOP will read it and delete it.

+.. tutorials-interface-include-end

 Shell interface
 ===============